Ayamuhammad/reporting-toolv2/README_v2.md

 * I have attached a full guide for create views commands and their output tables, the file named `views queries and tables.txt`. feel free to check it if you need to.
 #### step five: run the python file
 * press `ctrl + D` and run this command `$python  python source_code.py`
-* the terminal should now view the output of this code, like the output attached in the file `output.txt`
+* the terminal should now view the output of this code, like the output attached in the file `output plain text.txt`